In a nutshell

 The importance of vectorscopes

 You might be asking yourself, “Why do I need to use vectorscopes at all?”
 As most filmmakers have experienced, not all screens are equal.
 If you rely solely on your monitor when color correcting or grading, you will find yourself disappointed at some point due to color variations among screens.
 Vectorscopes show the hue and saturation of a scene regardless of what’s displayed on your monitor.
 This allows you to see if your visuals skew toward a certain hue, even if your monitor isn’t showing it.
 Vectorscopes can also let you know when your colors are out of gamut.
-Colorists use vectorscopes to ensure their colors are within the broadcast range.
+That’s why colorists use vectorscopes to ensure their colors are within the broadcast-safe color range.

 It’s all about balance

 Color balance plays a large role in video work, and vectorscopes can help in several ways.
 You can look at the vectorscope of a scene and immediately see a broad picture of the colors within it.
 You can tell if the scene leans cool or warm, and you can also see how saturated it is overall and the saturation level of individual colors.
-This is immensely useful when trying to color correct, that is, getting the most accurate colors possible.
+This is immensely useful when trying to color correct to get the most accurate colors possible.

 It is also incredibly helpful when trying to match scenes shot with multiple cameras or different lighting.
 Using vectorscopes to compare shots will help you quickly assess the differences between them and give you insight into which tools you need to use to have them seamlessly flow together.
 Beyond color correction, vectorscopes can help you match your final color grade between scenes by showing you where your shots sit in terms of hue and saturation.